RHInception/re-docs/intro.rst

    several things: running puppet on a server; restarting a host;
    uploading RPMs into a YUM repository, scheduling downtime, the possibilities are virtually endless.

+   It might help to think of Worker Plugins as Class definitions.
+See **Playbook Step** for the other half of that comparison.

 YAML
    YAML Ain't Markup Language.
 YAML is an alternative syntax which may